kidsclinic/pocketcms-cloudrun/Readme.md

-# PocketBase on CloudRun
+# PocketCMS on CloudRun

-It is now possible to run [PocketBase](https://pocketbase.io/) on Google [CloudRun](https://cloud.google.com/run?hl=en) because of the recent support for [mounting volumes](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts).
-This is a guide on how to deploy PocketBase on Google Cloud Run.
+Run [PocketBase](https://pocketbase.io/) and therefore PocketCMS on Google [CloudRun](https://cloud.google.com/run?hl=en) because by [mounting volumes](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts).
+This is a guide on how to deploy PocketCMS on Google Cloud Run.

-> Disclaimer: This is not an official Google project.

 ## Features